-A great idea for an overnight getaway during Spring Break is the indoor water park at the Great Wolf Lodge!
+A great idea for an overnight family road trip during Spring Break is the indoor water park at the Great Wolf Lodge!
 With eleven locations in nine U.S. states plus Canada, hopefully there is one within a reasonable drive from your home.
 Over the past few years we have personally stayed at the Great Wolf Lodges in The Poconos, PA, Williamsburg, VA, and in Sandusky, OH and have had an amazing time at each one.
 And since admission to the water park is included in the price of the hotel stay- you get to enjoy two fun-filled days on the water slides with an overnight stay AND the decadence of staying in a nice hotel room.

 I love the mix of family and grown-up fun

-The water park has a nice mix of attractions- everything from pools geared to much-younger kids (smaller slides, knee-deep zero-entry pools), all the way up to rides that your teens would love- like water coasters and daredeveil-multi-person raft rides.
+The water park has a nice mix of attractions- everything from pools geared to much-younger kids (smaller slides, knee-deep zero-entry pools), all the way up to rides that your teens would love- like water coasters and daredevil-multi-person raft rides.

 Last summer when we visited the Great Wolf Lodge in the Poconos, we tried out the hydro-plunge water coaster — a combination water slide and roller coaster that uses conveyor belts to move rafts quickly up the incline before releasing them down the next water-filled slide.
 It was awesome!

 The other cool grown-up stuff?
 A bar area near both the outdoor and indoor pools to you can enjoy a Pina Colada after floating around in the lazy river.
-A spa (one for Moms and another one for teens if they are so inclined)… so that you can really chill out while Dad plays in the pool with the kiddos!
+A spa (one for Moms and another one for teens if they are so inclined)… so that you can really chill out while Dad plays in the pool with the younger kiddos!

 I felt that the kids were very safe

-For one thing, the life guards never sit down on the job, they are constantly in motion, walking back and forth, searching every corner of the pool that they are guarding.
-In the areas where the large slides empty into a pool, life guards are carefully watching every raft, making sure that the occupants are exiting quickly and safely before the next rider emerges from the slide.
+For one thing, the lifeguards never sit down on the job, they are constantly in motion, walking back and forth, searching every corner of the pool that they are guarding.
+In the areas where the large slides empty into a pool, lifeguards are carefully watching every raft, making sure that the occupants are exiting quickly and safely before the next rider emerges from the slide.

-A few travel tips to share….
+A few travel tips to share…

 1. Driving out of your way can save you $

 Great Wolf is not a cheap vacation- especially for large families.
 While they do have rooms large enough to accommodate 8 people (a rarity!), the price for the room and the water park for the Poconos resort during our spring break is $700+.

 2. Bring your own breakfast and enjoy pizza for dinner

 Meals are not included in the room price, so breakfast, lunch, and dinner are on your tab.
 Rather than pay for 3 meals out, why not bring breakfast with you?
-We stopped at Dunkin' Donuts before check-in to buy breakfast for the next morning, and we packed some OJ and milk from home.
+We stopped at Dunkin' Donuts before check-in to buy some sweet treats for breakfast for the next morning, and we packed some OJ and milk from home.

 3. Pack a few snacks and take them along in your beach bag

-While I don't think that the folks at Great Wolf would necessarily endorse this idea… we packed a beach bag full of snacks, bottles of water and gatorade, and toted it into the water park area with us.
+While I don't think that the folks at Great Wolf would necessarily endorse this idea- we packed a beach bag full of snacks, bottles of water and Gatorade, and toted it into the water park area with us.